A Town Called Solace cover art

 Brought to you by Penguin.

 Clara's sister is missing.
-Angry, rebellious Rose had a row with their mother, stormed out of the house and simply disappeared.
+Angry, rebellious Rose, had a row with their mother, stormed out of the house and simply disappeared.
 Eight-year-old Clara, isolated by her distraught parents' efforts to protect her from the truth, is grief-stricken and bewildered.

 Liam Kane, newly divorced, newly unemployed, newly arrived in this small northern town, moves into the house next door, a house left to him by an old woman he can barely remember and within hours gets a visit from the police.
 It seems he's suspected of a crime.

-At the end of her life Elizabeth Orchard is thinking about a crime too, one committed 30 years ago that had tragic consequences for two families and in particular for one small child.
+At the end of her life Elizabeth Orchard is thinking about a crime too, one committed thirty years ago that had tragic consequences for two families and in particular for one small child.
 She desperately wants to make amends before she dies.

 Set in Northern Ontario in 1972, A Town Called Solace explores the relationships of these three people brought together by fate and the mistakes of the past.
 By turns gripping and darkly funny, it uncovers the layers of grief and remorse and love that connect us, but shows that sometimes a new life is possible.

-©2021 Mary Lawson (P)2021 Penguin Audio
+© Mary Lawson 2021 (P) Penguin Audio 2021

 Critic reviews